RaraWriter/cit470/ab6/README.md

 - Recommended: deploy an
 <a href="https://www.ossec.net/" target="_blank" ref="noopener">OSSEC</a>
 HIDS server on a **secure** zone Linux VM.
-- Other options:
+- Other options include the following:
-  - use the
+  - Use the
 <a href="https://wazuh.com/" target="_blank" ref="noopener">Wazuh</a>
 service already installed on your Security Onion VM.
-  - deploy a standalone Wazuh HIDS server on one of your other **secure** zone Linux VMs.
+  - Deploy a standalone Wazuh HIDS server on one of your other **secure** zone Linux VMs.
   - (There are other no-cost HIDS solutions.
 If you know of one and want to try it, message your instructor and ask if you can implement it for this task.)